ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The security level claimed should be for the weakest point in the entity, not the strongest.
 For example, if attestation key is protected by hardware, but the rest of the attester is in a TEE, the claim must be for restriced.

-This set of three is not extensible so this remains a broad interoperable description of security level.
+This set of three is not extensible so this remains broadly interoperable.
 In particular use cases, alternate claims may be defined that give finer grained information than this claim.

 See also the DLOAs claim in {{dloas}}, a claim that specifically provides information about certifications received.